BellumGalaxy/bg-website/README.md

 Here you can check how we structure the application and the pure content.

-You can check out the Application on the provisional address [here](https://bellumgalaxy.com).
+You can check out the Application [here](https://bellumgalaxy.com).

+# Functionality
+## Current Version - 0.2
+In this version, the website is for information purposes only.
+You can access our social media through links, get more information about our team, and learn about our project.

+NOTE: Our focus is on the Brazilian community, so the website was developed in Portuguese.

 # Version
 ## v0.1